mesosphere/dcos-docs-site/pages/1.10/security/ent/index.md

 The default Linux user for tasks and sandbox files varies according to your [security mode](/1.10/security/ent/#security-modes) and the [type of container](/1.10/deploying-services/containerizers/) the task runs inside of.

 By default, all tasks will run inside of Docker containers.
-However, a user service can be configured to run tasks inside of Docker containers instead.
 Please see [Deploying a Docker-based Service to Marathon](/1.10/deploying-services/creating-services/deploy-docker-app/) for an example.

 The following table identifies the default Linux user in each situation.